Last updated: January 19, 2022

 If you're unsuccessful in a job competition and want to know why, contact the hiring manager and ask for feedback on how you did in each stage of the process.

-Review of Staffing Decisions
+Review of staffing decisions

-Request for Feedback
+Request for feedback

 Day one is the day after applicants receive notification about the decision.
-If the fifth calendar day falls on a weekend or a statutory holiday, the next business day is considered the fifth day.
+If the 5th calendar day falls on a weekend or a statutory holiday, the next business day is considered the 5th day.

-Request for an Inquiry
+Request for an inquiry

-Employee applicants not satisfied with the feedback may request an internal inquiry by the Deputy Minister within five calendar days of receiving their feedback.
+Employee applicants not satisfied with the feedback may request an internal inquiry by the deputy minister within 5 calendar days of receiving their feedback.

-Request for a Review
+Request for a review